 Example Papers

-One option is to use a diagonal line and no writing, as shown in the next image.
+The next best option is to use a diagonal line and no writing, as shown in the next image.

-Leaving the ballot paper blank is risky in that, if there are blemishes on the paper (from the printing, handling etc), those blemishes could be interpreted as markings made by the person casting the ballot paper.
+Leaving the ballot paper blank is risky in that, if there are blemishes on the paper (from printing, handling etc), those blemishes could be interpreted as markings made by the person casting the ballot paper.

-A smaller cross would give even more of an excuse to count the markings as a vote, as illustrated in the next image.
+A smaller cross would give officials even more of an excuse to count the markings as a vote, as illustrated in the next image.

 In the next example, it may seem that this ballot paper could surely not be counted as a vote for one of the candidates.